Patrons who suffer injuries or accidents at a restaurant in Nevada may be able to recover damages. Lawsuits may be filed against:

 4. What if someone at a restaurant injured me on purpose?

-Patrons who are injured by someone’s intentional wrongful acts in a restaurant have the right to sue the person who harmed them.
-However, they cannot sue the restaurant itself unless:
+If you were injured by someone’s intentional wrongful acts in a restaurant, you have the right to sue the person who harmed you.
+However, you cannot sue the restaurant itself unless:

 - The restaurant itself was negligent in preventing the harm, or